sandesh300/Leet-Code/0001 Two Sum/README.md

 **Returning the result:**

 - If a valid pair is found, returns the result immediately.
 - If no valid pair is found, returns the initialized result array.

-This algorithm has a time complexity of O(n^2) due to the nested loops, where n is the length of the input array.
+Time Complexity - This algorithm has a time complexity of O(n^2), due to the nested loops, where n is the length of the input array.